BattletechModders/LowVisibility/README.md

 ### WIP Features

-- [] Allies don't share visibility
+- [x] Allies don't share visibility
-- [] Dead enemies still show their locations/can be targeted
+- [x] Dead enemies still show their locations/can be targeted
-- [] Neutral (turrets) appear as outlines
+- [x] Neutral (turrets) appear as outlines
+- [x] You should always be treated as having full LOS to allies
+- [x] Dead actors still be redrawn, shown as black silhouettes with red wavy lines
+- [x] By killing LOS when actor is dead, they just vanish even when you should be able to see them.
+If dead, you shouldn't be able to sensor lock them, just see them - but not target them.
 - [] Buildings should always be visible and not subject to ECM - breaks AI without this!
+- [] Saves occur on post-mission/pre-mission saves; should skip
+- [] Units sometimes showing their full 3d image, not blip
+- [] Bug where you can not have LOS if you have sensor lock but not visibility
+- [] Sensor range circle not updating onActorSelected; gives you a false sense of where you can see
+- [] If you have sensor lock from a position, but not LOS, doesn't display the lines showing that you can shoot from there.
+How to fix?
+- [] Units that move into sensor range show their 3d image, not a blip.
+But if you move into sensor range, it calculates their visibility properly.
+-
+- 2019-01-12T13:19:02 -   ==== Updating visibility on changed actors ====
+  2019-01-12T13:19:06 -  ~~~ OpFor Actor:Jenner_Recruit has lockState:visionLockLevel:VisualID, sensorLockLevel:DeepScan
+  2019-01-12T13:19:06 - Mech:GetActorInfoFromVisLevel:post - response:(Jenner JR7-F) for fullName:(Jenner), variantName:(JR7-F), unitName:(Jenner) for visLevel:LOSFull and lockState:visionLockLevel:VisualID, sensorLockLevel:DeepScan
 - [] BUG - 2019-01-10T09:54:51 - Error - MessageCenter [ERROR] CRITICAL ERROR, PLEASE REPORT:
   Delegate OnInitializeContractComplete - Standard for message type OnInitializeContractComplete failed with exception The given key was not present in the dictionary.